calvarez0/SynthBreeder/README.md

 ## License

 This implementation is provided for research and educational purposes.
-The NEAT algorithm and CPPN methodology are based on published academic work by Kenneth O. Stanley and collaborators.
+The NEAT algorithm is based on published academic work by Kenneth O. Stanley and Risto Miikkulainen.

 This readme was largely AI generated.
 This is an on-going project.
 I'm a big believer in open science.